enckse/dotonex/README.md

 Requires base development tools and go to build, it will build the whole stack and a local instance of hostapd as certain flags are not always set for each distribution.

-to deploy and utilize the utilize default backend:
+to deploy and utilize the utilize a built-in gitlab backend:
 - gitlab auth for user names (mapping to gitlab user token's)
 - repository containing simplistic user+MAC combinations and VLAN definitions/configurations